sickozell/SickoCV/README.md

 A trigger on RESET input will reset the toggle state.

-Polyphony on L/(R) inputs is replicated on outs
+Polyphony on L/(R) inputs is replicated on outs.

 #### Context Menu
 - Initialize On Start: discards previous module state on VCV restart